 - In Wyrd Sisters an actor who plays a girl too well was asked whether he by chance has some elf up in the bloodline.

 - Parodied in John Brosnan's Have Demon, Will Travel where elves are an entire race of Camp Gays.

-- The two principle characters of the Nightrunner books are Aurenfaie.
+- The two principal characters of the Nightrunner books are Aurenfaie.
 Both are repeatedly described as pretty, and Seregil disguises himself as a woman without much difficulty.

 - Elves in Quantum Gravity tend to be thin and delicate-looking.
 Do not mistake this for weak.
-Elves are still fulfilling the archer archetype fairly often, and the author does recognize how much strength it takes to pull a decent-to-large-sized bow back.
+Elves still fulfill the archer archetype fairly often, and the author does recognize how much strength it takes to draw a decent-to-large-sized bow.

 - Played with by J. R. R. Tolkien.
 While his elven women are quite feminine, his elven men are stated to be manly.
 They are handsome but they are also mighty warriors and kings.
 The fact that he frequently describes male elves as "beautiful" may impart a more feminine image in the modern reader's mind than intended.
 The Film of the Book makes the male elves (particularly Legolas) look somewhat androgynous.
 This gets Lampshaded in the extended cut of The Hobbit: An Unexpected Journey, where Kíli mistakes a male elf for a maiden.
 The History of Middle-earth does state, however, that Elves aren't strongly sexually dimorphic beyond what differences are needed for reproduction, suggesting that the men and women do look broadly the same.